How to Free Up Space on Windows

 • Downloaded Program Files

-Increasing storage space on a computer requires regular cleaning up and maintenance.
-It’s important to follow all the steps we’ve provided in this guide.
+Increasing storage space on a computer requires regular cleanups and maintenance.
+It’s essential to follow all the steps provided in this guide.
 However, there are other things a user could do.

-For example, consider upgrading a hard drive or using an external drive.
-These can store additional files such as music, movies, videos, or photos, which occupy a lot of space on a computer.
-A computer will perform much faster with these added units.
+For example, consider upgrading your hard drive or using an external one.
+You can store additional files such as music, movies, videos, or photos that currently take up space on the primary drive.
+The less data you have on a drive, the faster it can read data, especially on hard drives.
+A computer will perform much faster when it has less data to dig through.

 Another way to increase storage space is by using cloud storage.
 Not only does this free up space on a computer, but it also keeps files secure if something should happen to the computer.